-Safe and Welcoming Schools Task Force Recommendations for the 2025 Long Range Facilities Plan
+Safe and Welcoming Schools Task Force

 Safe and welcoming schools provide a secure environment for staff and students while maintaining a comfortable and welcoming experience for all.

 Our vision is to maintain secure and welcoming school environments where the safety and well-being of students and staff are paramount.
 We are committed to providing facilities that support modern security measures for school buildings and sites, seamless door access control, smooth and safe entry sequence, and district-wide safety protocol.
 Safety measures are thoughtfully woven into every school, producing a secure environment that is also warm, welcoming, and centered on the learner.